-(former) Support Facility.
-In spring 2011, this building will house University Public Safety, which includes University Police, Parking Services, Office of the Fire Marshal and Emergency Services, and Office of Risk Management.
+University Public Safety.
+Renovated in spring 2011, this building houses University Public Safety, which includes University Police, Parking Services, Office of the Fire Marshal and Emergency Services, and Office of Risk Management.
 University Public Safety strives to provide a safe, secure, and peaceful environment for students, staff, faculty, and visitors.
 An array of safety measures and programs has been instituted to deal with issues of crime and personal security.